acsone/wms/stock_release_channel_process_end_time/README.rst

 Usage
 =====

+Assign the release channel's process end date to the pickings as scheduled date:

 #.
 Assign a timezone on the Warehouse address if defined and if needed
    If you have a lot of warehouses in the same timezone, you can also define